Sangamo receives research funding from the following sources:

 California Institute for Regenerative Medicine

-HIV/AIDS: In October 2009, the California Institute for Regenerative Medicine (“CIRM”), a State of California entity, granted a $14.5 million Disease Team Research Award to develop an stem cell based therapy therapy for HIV/AIDS.
+HIV/AIDS: In October 2009, the California Institute for Regenerative Medicine (“CIRM”), a State of California entity, granted a $14.5 million Disease Team Research Award to develop a stem cell based therapy for HIV/AIDS.
 The approach uses Sangamo's ZFP nuclease (ZFN) gene-editing technology in stem cells to knock out the gene encoding CCR5, a critical co-receptor for HIV infection.
 The grant supports an innovative research project conducted by a multidisciplinary team of investigators, including investigators from the University of Southern California, City of Hope National Medical Center and Sangamo BioSciences.
 In addition, CIRM has granted a $5.6 million four year Strategic Partnership Award to fund the Phase 1 clinical studies of this program at at City of Hope.